electrode-io/electrode/docs/guides/webpack5-beta.md

   }
 }
 ```
 More info on the same can be seen at this [guide](https://github.com/webpack/changelog-v5/blob/master/guides/persistent-caching.md)

+Do we need a partial to enable it on demand or via config ?

 ### Experiments
 Webpack 5 offers new experiments config option which allows to enabled experimental features.
 This makes it clear which ones are enabled/used. `experiments` option was introduced to empower users with an ability of activating and trying out experimental features.

 For more [options and usage](https://webpack.js.org/configuration/experiments/)

+### splitChunks.cacheGroups.defaultVendors

+`optimization.splitChunks.cacheGroups.vendors` has be renamed to `optimization.splitChunks.cacheGroups.defaultVendors`.
+`optimization.splitChunks.cacheGroups.defaultVendors.reuseExistingChunk` now defaults to `true`.

+### Few defaults to consider
+- Using `entry: "./src/index.js"`: you can omit it, that's the default
+- Using `output.path: path.resolve(__dirname, "dist")`: you can omit it, that's the default
+- Using `output.filename: "[name].js"`: you can omit it, that's the default

 ## References